egmcdonald/mars-rover/README.md

 ### **Remove a rover!** button

 This button will remove a rover from the end of the input list.
-It will be `disabled` once there is only one rover left in the list.
+It will be `disabled` once there is only 1 rover left in the list.

 ### **Add a rover!** button

 This button will add a new blank rover to the end input list.
-It will be `disabled` once there are ten rovers in the input list.
+It will be `disabled` once there are 10 rovers in the input list.

 ### **Rover \#** heading (per rover)